Appeals court upholds $83 million verdict against Trump for defaming E. Jean Carroll

 “He made three of these attacks within 48 hours of the verdict in Carroll … and launched similar attacks against Carroll in the days and weeks leading up to this trial,” the panel wrote, adding that “given this extraordinary and unprecedented conduct,” the award “was neither unpredictable nor unreasonable in relation to the actual harm that had occurred and ‘the harm likely to result.’”

 Carroll, a former magazine columnist, alleged Trump raped her in a department store in the mid-1990s and then defamed her when he denied her claim.
-In a separate case, a jury in 2023 awarded Carroll $5 million after finding Trump sexually abused and defamed her.
+She sued Trump under a New York law allowing a look back at sexual assault claims, and in 2023, a jury awarded Carroll $5 million after finding Trump sexually abused and defamed her.
 A federal appeals court upheld that verdict.
+Trump has until November to ask the Supreme Court to hear the appeal.

+The case that the federal appeals court upheld Monday is separate, and stems from remarks Trump made denying Carroll’s allegations in 2019.
+Trump testified briefly when that case went to trial in 2024, standing by his past denial of Carroll’s sexual assault allegation and saying he was there to defend himself, his family and the presidency.

+The jury saw excerpts from a video deposition from 2022 of Trump disparaging Carroll calling her “a liar” and a “sick” person.
+The judge also allowed the jury to consider Trump’s comment calling Carroll a “whack job” during a CNN town hall just two days after the first trial.

-Roberta Kaplan, a lawyer for Carroll, said, “We look forward to an end to the appellate process so that justice will finally be done.”
+Roberta Kaplan, a lawyer for Carroll, said after the decision Monday that “We look forward to an end to the appellate process so that justice will finally be done.”

 “Earlier today, the United States Court of Appeals for the Second Circuit affirmed, in a comprehensive 70-page ruling, that E. Jean Carroll was telling the truth, and that President Donald Trump was not,” Kaplan said.